delian1986/JS-Core-May-2018/JS Fundamentals/Exams/Exam - 10 June 2018/README.md

 | [&quot;1&quot;, &quot;4&quot;,&quot;loveni&quot;, &quot;SerbiA 67 – sDf1d17ia aTe 1, 108 confin$4%#ed likewise it humanity  Bulg35aria - VarnA railLery1a0s1 111 an unpacked as 109 he&quot;] | Slovenia =\&gt; Lom |

-# 1.Problem 4 – Travel Time
+# Problem 4 – Travel Time

 _It&#39;s finally time for Mariyka__ь_ _to organize her traveling plans.
 So far we already know that she wishes to go on a world trip and she already collected some money and made some useful research for the traveling destinations.
 To organize her plans and travel route she need your great help.
 So, let&#39;s begin….._